Engine power plant

 An engine power plant is a power station in which power comes from the combination of a reciprocating engine and an alternator.

-Thanks to very short start-up time, Engine power plants can provide full output within few minutes (high flexibility) and ensure load balancing.
+Due to very short start-up time, Engine power plants can provide full output within few minutes (high flexibility) and ensure load balancing.

-As the share of electricity coming from variable renewable energy sources (vRES) and power supply variations are increasing in many countries around the world, grid stability is becoming a growing challenge requiring flexibility options like flexible generation, including engine power plants.
+As the share of electricity coming from variable renewable energy sources (vRES) and power supply variations increases in many countries around the world, grid stability is becoming a growing challenge, requiring flexibility options like flexible generation, including engine power plants.

 Engine power plants are also used as a reliable and efficient technology solution for: